simon-engledew/gocmdpev/README.md

 Then pipe the resulting query plan into `gocmdpev`.

-On MacOS you can just grab the query on your clipboard and run this one-liner:
+On MacOS you can just grab a query on your clipboard and run this one-liner:

 ```bash
 pbpaste | sed 's/^/EXPLAIN (ANALYZE, COSTS, VERBOSE, BUFFERS, FORMAT JSON) /' | psql -qAt <DATABASE> | gocmdpev